- EMERGING INITIATIVES

 - Old, non-EPA certified wood stoves and inserts are eligible to be changed out.
 Old coal, gas, and pellet stoves are not eligible for this change-out program.
 Homeowners can replace these old wood stoves only with wood and pellet stoves and inserts that are on our Qualified Equipment List .

 Through a partnership between MassCEC and the Massachusetts Department of Energy Resources (DOER), the Commonwealth Woodstove Change-Out Program has committed $1.8 million in funding for change-outs from 2017 through 2019.
-The 2018 program represents the seventh round of funding since the program's launch in 2012.
+The 2019 program represents the eighth round of funding since the program's launch in 2012.

 The program has helped more than 2,300 residents swap out their non-EPA certified, inefficient stoves for newer, cleaner models, and approximately 50% of these rebates went to residents earning less than 80 percent of the state median income.